tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 For each network address of a peer, the peer manager keeps the number of failed dial attempts and the time of the latest failed dial attempt.

-The retry dial is the minimum time, from the latest failed dial attempt, we should wait until dialing a peer address again.
+The retry dial is the minimum time, from the latest failed dialing attempt, we should wait until dialing a peer address again.

 The default delay is defined by `MinRetryTime` parameter.